 You may be 100% familiar with your genitals (or at least think you are), but how well do you know your calves or thighs?
 When was the last time you noticed how it feels to be touched behind your knees?
 Before you turn the vibrator on, get used to how it feels on your body.
 Press it firmly against your skin and massage your muscles with it.
 This isn’t meant to give you an orgasm, but it’s a slow way of introducing your body to the vibrator.

 We are so penis-focused that it’s no wonder most men think that their penis is not only the best sexual part of their body, but the only area capable of giving them an orgasm.
 In fact there are many parts of a man’s body that are capable of experiencing intense sexual pleasure.
 Using a vibrator is a great way to find them.
-Once you turn your vibrator on, start by touching it to the parts of your body farthest from your genitals (which is probably where you are going to want to touch first).
+Once you turn your vibrator on, start by touching it to the parts of your body farthest from your genitals.
 Use the vibrator on your feet, feel what it's like on your fingers and hand.
 Run it up and down your arms and legs, across your belly, your shoulders and neck, your scalp and face.
 Most guys will use a vibrator around the penis, scrotum, ass and nipples, but a vibrator never gets tired (although the motor can burn out) so don’t be in a hurry to get there.
 Once you've got a feel of vibration all over your body you can slowly move to the more sensitive parts.

 Move the vibrator up your inner thigh, gently run it over the perineum, or in circles around your nipples.
 The more sensitive the area you're moving to, the slower you should set the vibrator speed.
 You can use a vibrator to stroke up and down the shaft of the penis or to gently roll around the head and frenulum.
 If you aren't sure how you'd use a vibrator read up on the anatomy of the penis and treat it like a checklist.